BBQ Quinoa and Pinto Bean Burgers

 Of course.
 I’d recommend grilling them in a grill pan, just in case.

-Yes, you can freeze these burgers for 3 to 6 months, either before or after cooking.
+Yes, you can freeze homemade bean burgers for 3 to 6 months, either before or after cooking.

 Do you make your own hamburger buns?

 Yes.
-My family loves these pretzel rolls from America’s Test Kitchen Kids (see image below).
+My family loves these pretzel rolls from America’s Test Kitchen Kids.

-If you love BBQ sauce, check out these braised BBQ chicken meatballs.
+But if it’s more barbecue flavor you want, check out these braised BBQ chicken meatballs.

 5 from 1 vote